Szymon-Czuszek/SAS-Data-Science/README.md

 This SAS code snippet demonstrates how to use the INDEXC and INDEXW functions to find substrings within a string in SAS.
 In this example, the position of the character "A" and the word "Emirates" within the given string representing a country name is determined for further analysis or processing.

+## SAS Data Generation Example: Generating Numeric Data with "numeric_data" Dataset

+### Explanation:

+- The DATA step creates a dataset named "numeric_data".
+- Within a DO loop that iterates from 1 to 10, two variables x_value and y_value are assigned values equal to the loop index.
+- The OUTPUT statement writes the values of x_value and y_value to the dataset for each iteration of the loop.
+- The DROP statement removes the loop index variable 'index' from the dataset.
+- The RUN statement marks the end of the DATA step.

+This SAS code snippet demonstrates how to generate numeric data using a DO loop in SAS.
+In this example, variables x_value and y_value are assigned values from 1 to 10 iteratively, resulting in a dataset containing numeric data pairs for further analysis or processing.

 ## Usage